superfluid-finance/custom-supertokens/README.md

 ## Setup

-To set up the repo for development, clone this repo and install dependencies.
+To set up the repo for development, clone this repo and install dependencies:

 ```bash
 git clone https://github.com/superfluid-finance/custom-supertokens